chrisvfollis/chrisvfollis/README.md

 oscilloscope data from performance tests recorded onto a Raspberry Pi-based **solution I engineered** within the technical & budgetary constraints of the project.
 * I'm studying **data science** in Python from Bloom Institute of Technology.
-* I'm currently a STEM student and the **president of the science club** at Lake Tahoe Community College, and plan to transfer to an engineering-focused university.
+* I was a STEM student and the **president of the science club** at Lake Tahoe Community College, and plan to transfer to an engineering-focused university.
-* I read science & engineering textbooks like novels.
 * How to reach me: [LinkedIn](https://www.linkedin.com/in/chris-follis) | [chrisvfollis@gmail.com](mailto:chrisvfollis@gmail.com)